When to visit the vet?

 Prognosis and follow-up care

-The prognosis for Mycotic Pneumonia in dogs depends on various factors, including the severity of the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., the type of fungus, and timely and appropriate treatment.
+The prognosis for fungal pneumonia in dogs depends on various factors, including the severity of the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., the type of fungus, and timely and appropriate treatment.
 In many cases, early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. and treatment can lead to a full recovery.

 Prevention